 A lively nightlife scene has developed in previously sleepy San Jose, especially in the clubs of the city's trendy SoFA (South of First Area) district downtown.
 A handful of microbreweries, pubs and speakeasy-type bars are located downtown as well.
 The mild weather makes enjoying an alfresco brew, or glass of wine from a nearby winery, easy and pleasant most nights.
 Closing time for most bars is 2 am.

 Choices include Asian, Californian, French, Italian, Mexican and vegetarian, as well as various fusion restaurants.
 (Cal-Mex restaurants are especially popular.)
-A number of hotel restaurants stand out, particularly La Pastaia, in the Hotel De Anza.
+A number of hotel restaurants stand out.

 Dress is typically California casual.
 If a restaurant is more formal, you might feel comfortable in a jacket and dress slacks, but you can almost always leave the tie at home.
 And don't be surprised to see diners in jeans, no matter how sophisticated the restaurant.

 Breakfast is usually served 7-10 am, lunch is 11 am-2:30 pm and dinner is 6-10 pm.
 Many restaurants in the San Jose area close between lunch and dinner, so grabbing a late lunch may not be as easy as you'd like.
 Reservations are suggested for popular places on Friday and Saturday night.

 Expect to pay within these general guidelines for a single dinner without tax, tip or drinks: $ = less than US$20, $$ = US$20-$30, $$$ = US$31-$50, $$$$ = more than US$50.